NuCivic/react-dash/README.md

 ## To-do
+- Filter component to allow users filter global dashboard data base on fields.
+- Map component to display pins in a map.
 - Make it possible to rename columns in tables.
 - Make it possible to pass strings instead of functions as tick formaters for charts.